 Rightly a sensational commercial success in its day, especially in Britain, this joyous romp remains one of the freshest and most satisfying of movie musicals.

-The spectacular ‘barn raising’ number is a showstopper, and probably the best dancing scene of its kind.
+The spectacular wild and whirling ‘barn raising’ dance number is an absolute showstopper and the high-spot of the film.